publiclab/leaflet-blurred-location/README.md

 ## Setting up leaflet-blurred-location

 To set up the library first clone this repo to your local after that run 'npm install' to install all the neccessary packages required.
 Then open `examples/index.html` to look at the preview of the library.
+There is a simpler version as well which is a simple location entry namely `examples/simple.html`, you can view all there files online using gh-pages of the repo.

 ## Creating a map object